RhodiumToad/pllua-ng/README.md

 Note that the on_init string can be run in the postmaster process, by including pllua in shared_preload_libraries.
-Accordingly, on_init cannot do any database access, and the only functions available from this module are the server.log/debug/error/etc. ones. print() in this environment will output to the server log as LOG: messages.
+Accordingly, on_init cannot do any database access, and the only function directly available from this module is print(), which in this environment will output to the server log as LOG: messages.

-NB.: because on_init is run before the sandbox environment is set up for trusted interpreters, it can't use trusted.require() or trusted.allow() and modules that it loads will not be visible inside the sandbox.
-To preload modules for use by trusted interpreters, you need to use on_init to require the module initially, and then use on_trusted_init to run trusted.allow or trusted.require to make it available.
+The on_init string can now access the trusted.allow() functionality, but only by doing an explicit require 'pllua.trusted'. e.g.

+      local t = require 'pllua.trusted'
+      t.allow{ "lpeg", "re" }

 SPI functionality is now in global table spi and has different calling
 conventions: